OUR CURRENT PUBLICATIONS

 Poetry & Short Fiction

 The Bitter Oleander Press has been providing the poetry reading public with a highly deep-image driven poetry since 1974.
 We publish those works whose imaginations open our eyes to a world we thought we knew but were mistaken.
-A world that our habits, our education and our beliefs blind us from everyday.
+A world that our habits, our education, our routines, and our beliefs blind us from everyday.

 Published in English, most if not all of our translations include their originals.
 We demand a serious poetry.
 A poetry devoid of clichés and predictable twists of well-worn or entrenched truths.
 We prefer a heightened music driven by a profound linguistic rhythm.
 We strive to preclude the conventional issues and sentiments on which mainstream poetry thrives, with a poetry not only rich in its imagination but one that treats words as sacred rather than vehicles to the same intersections and experiences over and over again.